 Our Zombies Are Different: Lampshaded by Zolph when he learns of the Zombie Apocalypse on Guaymar and asks if they are viral or supernatural zombies, even going so far as to mention that he learned this from horror films in-universe.

 Psycho for Hire: Belluzub voluntarily joined the Forceless Collective just so he could kill more people.

 Gestroma.
 He almost always kills his targets (especially if they're human), he's willing to use Skakoans as bombs, and threatens to mount Zolph's head on his wall.

 Psychological Horror: Zolph's experiences with the mutated Dynn Manthis and psychotic apparitions of her after her death come off as this.

 Psychopathic Manchild: R9-C4 is a non-villainous example.
 Through her beeping that can be interpreted as faux mathematical equations, she will sometimes make a mischievous giggle out of them when she's about to cause some mayhem.
 Zolph also has to make sure she won't kill everyone.
 She also has a habit giving people descriptively derogatory names upon meeting them for the first time.
 She's more of a thrill-seeker than anything, but some of her ideas of fun include killing people in creatively sadistic ways.

 While far from Ax-Crazy, Gahmah Raan can be violently childish when the people he's talking to ignore him, sometimes (non-fatally) shooting at them or barely missing to get their attention.
 And that's aside from his general eccentricity.
+He also cracks jokes when he's killing people sometimes.
 Still, he's relatively tame compared to most examples of this trope.